Princepm02/Internet_of_Things/Program 1 - LED/README.md

 ## Running the Program

 Once you've uploaded the code to your Arduino UNO, the program will run automatically.
-The LEDs connected to digital pins 10, 11, 12, and 13 will blink in sequence.
-Each LED will turn on for 300 milliseconds and then turn off for 300 milliseconds before the next LED starts.
+The LEDs connected to digital pins 10, 11, 12, and 13 will blink in sequence, and their ON/OFF status will be displayed on the console screen.
+Each LED will turn on for 500 milliseconds and then turn off for 500 milliseconds before the next LED starts.

+Here's what happens when the program runs:

+- LED 1 turns ON, and "LED 1 is ON" is displayed on the console.
+- After a delay of 500 milliseconds, LED 1 turns OFF, and "LED 1 is OFF" is displayed on the console.
+- This process repeats for LED 2, LED 3, and LED 4 in sequence, with their status messages being printed on the console.

+You can monitor the status of the LEDs in real-time on the Arduino IDE's serial monitor.

 ## Customization